BOJ's Kuroda warns against premature talk of exit from stimulus

 Kuroda reiterated that improvements in the economy have boosted domestic demand and narrowed Japan's output gap to near zero.
 He then warned that such increase in domestic demand has highlighted the need to address supply constraints that may cap long-term growth.

-An ageing ageing population is leading to labour shortages, while prolonged deflation has forced companies to hold back on capital expenditure.
+An ageing population is leading to labor shortages, while prolonged deflation has forced companies to hold back on capital expenditure.

 "Japan's potential growth has fallen significantly," Kuroda said.
 "It's therefore very important to map out a growth strategy to boost Japan's potential growth.
-I'd like to reemphasise that point," he added.
+I'd like to reemphasize that point," he added.

 Kikuo Iwata, one of Kuroda's two deputies, echoed that view, warning that Japan could be stuck with low growth and mild inflation if the government's growth strategy stalls.